STATION ADOPTION – Friends of Stations Groups

 The first thing to do is to get some like-minded people together that will form the core of your group.
 Initially the group doesn’t have to be large – between 3 & 5 is quite normal although there are some individual ‘guerrilla gardeners’ out there as well as some groups with up to 30 members.

 Next thing is to contact the train operator (details on posters at the station) and/or your local community rail partnership (CRP) if there is one, or the Community Rail Network (email@example.com or 01484 548926) if you are unsure about either of the other options.

 It is helpful to have thought of a name for your group (most go for Friends of xxxx Station), to have a list of members, a nominated leader and a basic action plan that should include perceived problems, opportunities and aspirations.
 If you are thinking that you might be able to secure funding then a bank account is essential along with a treasurer.

 You should agree a date with the train operator/CRP for an initial meeting at the station, when all members can attend, so that a safety brief can be given.
 It is helpful to set regular days when station working groups/meetings are to be held and to invite the train operator and the CRP to attend.

 Once this is all sorted you will be able to start working on your station and create the gateway to the community that it deserves.
 It is helpful to keep a record of the amount of time volunteers are spending on the station as this can be used in many funding bids as match funding.

 There is a great deal of information available to help you with setting up your Friends of Station group and with ideas for projects and this can normally be found on:

-ACoRP also published a Station Adoption Handbook in 2014 that is still relevant today, which covers everything about starting a Friends of Station group and a whole lot more.
-This can be downloaded from ACoRP’s website at:
+The Community Rail Network (as ACoRP) published a Station Adoption Handbook in 2014 that is still relevant today, which covers everything about starting a Friends of Station group and a whole lot more.
+This can be downloaded from the CRL website at: